SatyamRaj1905/Main-Web-Dev/Week 20.1_NextAuth/NextAuth.md

                 // ex -> can be username, password, 2FA token, etc...
                 // You can pass any HTML attribute to the <input> tag through the object },
-            // and lastly it has of course a FUNCTION to do authentication async authorize(credentials, req){
+            // and lastly it has of course a FUNCTION named here as "authorize" to do authentication async authorize(credentials, req){
                 // Add logic here to look up the user from the credentials supplied
                 // so Extracting the credentials provided by the user